gabriel-aplok/gabriel-aplok.github.io/_projects/project-walker.md

 - Vehicles can't climb one block (idk why?).
 ```

-## Changelog for v1.8.4
+## Changelog for v1.8.5

 > You can access other previous changelogs [here]({{ page.slug }}/changes.html).

 ```
-- Added recipes for barbed wire, chair, crate, hazard block, metal rack, table, carpeted table, water pump and wooden barricade.
+- Added distant death sound effect for players.
+- Added custom bullet system scripts back.
+- Added new 3 structures.
+- Added new celling lamp.
-- Added new Coly Python item.
+- Added new on target acquired NPCs effects.
-- Added new temporary blindness when breaking a bone.
+- Added now when you die if you're infected, a zombie will be spawned in your place.
-- Added now you can add/remove sniper scopes using the crafting table.
+- Added now you can drink water from some vanilla items like apple, watermelon and bottle of water.
-- Increased bullet velocity (+3).
+- Added now walker will spawn in undergrounds in hard mode.
+- Improved infected spawn rate due to game difficulty.
+- Improved crosshair to hide when aim with any gun.
+- Improved gun "tactical" sprint animation.
+- Improved shotgun and sniper bullets can break doors.
-- Improved NPCs AI.
+- Improved reducion of some melee weapons damage.
-- Fixed structures being built within the terrain without access.
-- Fixed NPCs pickuping ammo and dropping guns on the ground.
-- Fixed the crosshair not being hidden with the hide GUI option enabled.
+- Fixed bullet causing crash in windows edition.
-- Fixed thirst bar not being hidden in creative mode.
+- Fixed bullet is not despawning in a long range.
-- Fixed a bug where zombies wouldn't attack survivors and bandits.
-- Fixed refillable bottle and canteen disappearing when clicking on the water block without using the refill water extension.
+- Fixed food, drink and medicine items is not working.
-- Removed the camera switching system when holding a gun sneaking.
+- Removed custom walk animation holding gun (fpp).
-- Removed the physics system from the wall detector arms for visual effect (causing crashing).
 ```

 If you plan to showcase this add-on, **ONLY use the links I provide here**.
 DON’T create your own links and/or claim this as your own creation.
 Thank you!
 Or I need to request a DMCA to take-down your content. :)

-This will **ONLY** work in Minecraft versions **1.20.70** (DON'T USE BETA/PREVIEW)
+This will **ONLY** work in Minecraft versions **1.20.70** or higher (DON'T USE BETA/PREVIEW EDITION)

 ## Downloads